From Spotlight: Fix It or Ditch It?

 It's tempting to insure your new, big purchase, but according to "Consumer Reports," you're probably already as covered as you need to be.

 How's that?
 Most major appliances come with at least a 90-day manufacturer's warranty.
-Buy with a major credit card (Visa, Mastercard, Discover, or American Express) and it will likely double that standard warranty.
+If you buy an appliance with a major credit card (Visa, Mastercard, Discover, or American Express), it may extend that standard warranty by as much as 24 months.

 Combine that with the fact that "Consumer Reports" found most products don't break during the standard two- or three-year service contract period.
-When they do, the repair cost is usually just a few dollars more than the cost of the warranty.
+When they do, the repair cost is a median amount of $26 more than the warranty, according to CR.

 Instead of paying for an extended warranty, stash the cash in a savings account earmarked for home repairs.
 When you need it, it'll be there.